-For multidimensional data analysis, Statistics and Machine Learning Toolbox provides feature selection, stepwise regression, principal component analysis (PCA), regularization, and other dimensionality reduction methods that let you identify variables or features that impact your model.
+For multidimensional data analysis and feature extraction, the toolbox provides principal component analysis (PCA), regularization, dimensionality reduction, and feature selection methods that let you identify variables with the best predictive power.

-The toolbox provides supervised and unsupervised machine learning algorithms, including support vector machines (SVMs), boosted and bagged decision trees, k-nearest neighbor, k-means, k-medoids, hierarchical clustering, Gaussian mixture models, and hidden Markov models.
-Many of the statistics and machine learning algorithms can be used for computations on data sets that are too big to be stored in memory.
+The toolbox provides supervised, semi-supervised, and unsupervised machine learning algorithms, including support vector machines (SVMs), boosted decision trees, shallow neural nets, k-means, and other clustering methods.
+You can apply interpretability techniques such as partial dependence plots, Shapley values and LIME, and automatically generate C/C++ code for embedded deployment.
+Native Simulink blocks let you use predictive models with simulations and Model-Based design.
+Many toolbox algorithms can be used on data sets that are too big to be stored in memory.

 Assign sample variance to different sources and determine whether the variation arises within or among different population groups.
 Use one-way, two-way, multiway, multivariate, and nonparametric ANOVA, as well as analysis of covariance (ANOCOVA) and repeated measures analysis of variance (RANOVA).

 Extract features from images, signals, text, and numeric data.
 Iteratively explore and create new features and select the ones that optimize performance.
 Reduce dimensionality by transforming existing features into new predictor variables and drop less descriptive features after transformation, or by applying automated feature selection.

 Statistically analyze effects and data trends.
 Design experiments to create and test practical plans for how to manipulate data inputs to generate information about their effects on data outputs.
 Visualize and analyze time-to-failure data with and without censoring and monitor and assess the quality of industrial processes.